Judiciary of the Netherlands: District Courts

 There are 11 District Courts in the country, each divided into a maximum of five sections.
 The sections always include the administrative section, civil section, criminal section and sub-district section, but family and juvenile cases are often put into a separate fifth section.
 Cases are heard by a single judge.

-In cases of civil law, cases involving rents, hire purchase and employment are dealt with by a sub-district judge.
+In cases of civil law, matters of rents, hire purchase and employment are dealt with by a sub-district judge.
 In criminal cases, minor offences are also dealt with by a sub-district judge, who usually delivers an oral judgment immediately after the hearing.

 More intricate cases can be heard by a single judge or by a bench of three judges, depending on the complexity or seriousness of the case.

 Netherlands Commercial Court

 The Netherlands Commercial Court (NCC) was created on 1 January 2019.
 The NCC District Court is a chamber in the Amsterdam District Court.
-A matter may generally be submitted to the NCC where all of the following requirements are met: (i) the action is a civil - or commercial matter within the autonomy of the parties and is not subject to the jurisdiction of the Subdistrict Court or the exclusive jurisdiction of any other Dutch chamber or court; (ii) the matter concerns an international dispute; (iii) the parties to the proceedings have designated the Amsterdam District Court as the forum to hear their case or the Amsterdam District Court has jurisdiction to hear the action on other grounds; and (iv) the parties to the proceedings have expressly agreed in writing that court proceedings will be before the NCC in English.
+A matter may generally be submitted to the NCC where all of the following requirements are met: (i) the action is a civil or commercial matter within the autonomy of the parties and is not subject to the jurisdiction of the Sub-district Court or the exclusive jurisdiction of any other Dutch chamber or court; (ii) the matter concerns an international dispute; (iii) the parties to the proceedings have designated the Amsterdam District Court as the forum to hear their case or the Amsterdam District Court has jurisdiction to hear the action on other grounds; and (iv) the parties to the proceedings have expressly agreed in writing that court proceedings will be before the NCC in English.